rotundasoftware/backbone.subviews/README.md

 # Backbone.Subviews

-A minimalist view mixin for creating and managing named subviews (views within views) in your [Backbone.js](http://backbonejs.org/) applications.
+A minimalist view mixin for creating and managing subviews in your [Backbone.js](http://backbonejs.org/) applications.

 This plugin is designed to manage a fixed number of subviews.
 If you are looking for a plugin to manage a dynamic number of subviews (i.e. an ordered array of subviews, or a "collection" of subviews), please see [Backbone.CollectionView](http://rotundasoftware.github.io/backbone.collectionView/).